dfinity/ICRC/ICRCs/ICRC-106/ICRC-106.md

 record { name = "ICRC-106"; url = "https://github.com/dfinity/ICRC-1/standards/ICRC-106" }
 ```

-Additionally, the ledger MUST provide the following metadata entries accessible via the `icrc1_metadata` method:
+Additionally, the ledger MUST provide the following metadata entry retrievable via the `icrc1_metadata` method:

 - `icrc106:index_principal` (text): The textual representation of the principal of the associated index canister.
-- `icrc106:index_canister_interface` (text): A URL pointing to the Candid interface definition of the index canister.

 These metadata entries allow clients to discover and interact with the index canister associated with a ledger and can be retrieved using method `icrc1_metadata` defined by the ICRC-1 standard.